Uganda to jail people who identify as LGBTQ in one of world's most anti-gay laws

 Updated March 22, 2023 at 2:39 PM ET

 LAGOS, Nigeria — Uganda's parliament has passed some of the most sweeping anti-LGBTQ+ legislation in the world.
-Same-sex acts were already unlawful in Uganda, but Tuesday night's vote now bans identifying as LGBTQ, or the so-called promotion of gay identity, and follows months of anti-gay outrage in Uganda.
+Same-sex acts were already unlawful in Uganda, but on Tuesday night, lawmakers voted to ban identifying as LGBTQ, or the so-called promotion of gay identity.

-In a packed chamber, lawmakers in Uganda overwhelmingly voted in favor of a new sweeping anti-gay law, with only two of the near 400 representatives voting against it.
+In a packed chamber, lawmakers overwhelmingly voted in favor of the new anti-homosexuality bill, with only two of the nearly 400 representatives voting against it.

 "Congratulations," said Speaker Anita Among.
 "Whatever we are doing, we are doing it for the people of Uganda."

 Same-sex acts have been criminal in Uganda under British colonial-era laws, but this new legislation goes much further.
-It punishes anyone identifying as gay or queer, and potentially people or rights groups seen as promoting LGBTQ+ identity and same-sex relations is punishable with up to life imprisonment.
+It punishes anyone identifying as gay or queer, and potentially people or rights groups seen as promoting LGBTQ+ identity, and same-sex relations could be punishable with up to life imprisonment.
 Homosexuality is criminalized in more than 30 of Africa's 54 countries.

 International condemnation has been swift.
 U.S. Secretary of State Antony Blinken tweeted that the bill "would undermine fundamental human rights of all Ugandans."